By Dr. Michael Oberschneider, Ashburn Psychological & Psychiatric Services

 Be Supportive & Loving

 As you likely know, ADHD strategies are typically behavioral, but encouraging your son to express his thoughts and feelings is also important.
 At 12, your son needs to understand what it means for him to have ADHD, and behavior strategies alone will not lead to increased self-awareness or insight.
 He needs to be able to talk about the negative feelings he might be experiencing that are associated with his struggles, and he needs your support, guidance, and loving feedback as parents to do (and feel) better.
-Sharing some of your own struggles from childhood with your son can also be a supportive and loving parent intervention.
+Sharing some of your struggles from childhood with your son can also be a supportive and loving parent intervention.

 Repeat, Repeat, Repeat